Holographic fluids: a thermodynamic road to quantum physics: Discussion

 \subsection{Universal thermodynamics}

 Thermodynamics is considered a theory with limited validity.
-However, the presented research results are based on the Second Law and could hardly be explained without it.
-Our fundamental assumption is that the Second Law is universal, independent of material structure.
-Therefore, it agrees with any statistical model, where the existence of entropy and the validity of the fundamental balances are part of the theory.
+However, the presented results, that connect Korteweg fluids, superfluids and quantum mechanics, are based on the Second Law and could hardly be explained without it.
+Thermodynamics looks like more general than expected.

+Our fundamental assumption is that the Second Law is a universal condition, independent of material structure.
+Therefore, the Second Law agrees with any statistical model where the existence of entropy and the validity of the fundamental balances are part of the theory.
 The fact that gravity and quantum mechanics, the universal theories of physics, can be treated in this framework are the best arguments to reconsider the above-mentioned limited validity.

-Naturally, one may look for particular (and particulate) statistical models and explanations of the presented ideas: thermodynamics is an emergent theory.
-One may expect different microscopic mechanisms, modelling Korteweg fluids, superfluids and classical quantum mechanics as emergent theories.
-Therefore, none of them could be an explanation for the uniform treatment.
-It looks impossible to find a {\em common} microscopic background for gravity on cosmological and galactic scales and quantum mechanics of an electron.
+Naturally, one may look for particular (and particulate) statistical models and explanations of the presented ideas because thermodynamics is an emergent theory.
+One may expect different microscopic mechanisms when modelling Korteweg fluids, superfluids, and quantum mechanics as emergent theories.
+Therefore, none of them can explain the uniform treatment.
+It seems impossible to find a {\em common} microscopic background for gravity on the cosmological and galactic scales and the quantum mechanics of an electron.
 What conceptual background can explain the uniform thermodynamic structure of these physical systems?
-As far as we see, it is the stability of matter.
-The Second Law and, in particular, the role of entropy can be understood as theoretical tools to formulate evident and expected stability properties of equilibrium in any theory.
-It is easy to recognise the mathematical conditions of the Liapunov theorem when postulating entropy as maximal and increasing quantity.
-A complete rigorous proof requires the definition of the physical system, but the analogy itself could be fruitful in mathematics, see \cite{FriLax71a}, and insightful in physics \cite{GlaPri71b,Mat05b}.
-In our particular case, the form of entropy production indicates that the perfect Korteweg fluid defines the equilibrium.
-In a dissipative framework, it should be asymptotically stable, a straightforward prediction from a physical point of view and a task to find boundary conditions and function spaces for rigorous mathematical statements.
+From our perspective, the conceptual background is the stability of matter.
+The Second Law, and more specifically, the role of entropy, can be understood as theoretical tools to formulate evident and expected stability properties of equilibrium in any theory.
+It is easy to recognize the mathematical conditions of the Liapunov theorem when postulating entropy as a maximal and increasing quantity.
+A complete rigorous proof requires the detailed definition of the physical system; however, the analogy itself could be fruitful in mathematics \cite{FriLax71a} and insightful in physics \cite{GlaPri71b,Mat05b}.
+In our particular case, the form of entropy production indicates that the equilibrium is non homogeneous and defined by a perfect Korteweg fluid.
+The asymptotic stability of that equilibrium is a straightforward prediction from a physical point of view and a task to find boundary conditions and function spaces for rigorous mathematical statements.